tv-labs/wdio-tvlabs-service/README.md

 ## Introduction

-The `@tvlabs/wdio-service` package uses a websocket to connect to the TV Labs platform before an Appium session begins, logging events relating to TV Labs session creation as they occur.
+The `@tvlabs/wdio-service` package uses a websocket to connect to the TV Labs platform before an Appium session begins, logging events relating to build upload and session creation as they occur.
 This offloads the responsibility of creating the TV Labs session from the `POST /session` Webdriver endpoint, leading to more reliable session requests and creation.

+If a build path is provided, the service first makes a build upload request to the TV Labs platform, and then sets the `tvlabs:build` capability to the newly created build ID.

-The service first makes a session request, and then subscribes to events for that request.
+The service then makes a session request and then subscribes to events for that request.
 Once the session has been filled and is ready for the Webdriver script to begin, the service receives a ready event with the TV Labs session ID.
 This session ID is injected into the capabilities as `tvlabs:session_id` on the Webdriver session create request.

 Additionally, the service adds a unique request ID for each request made.
 The service will generate and attach an `x-request-id` header before each request to the TV Labs platform.
 This can be used to correlate requests in the client side logs to the Appium server logs.